thierrymichel/SassyBeam/README.md

     <div class="block--mod1--mod2--mod3">
     ```

-3. Managing the states via pseudo-classes, classes or a data-state attribute.
+3. Managing easily the states via pseudo-classes, classes or a data-state attribute.
 4. Allowing the nesting of blocks and elements … or not!
 5. Maintaining the integrity of class names (no dynamic concatenation like `#{$block}__element`).